 The number of companies in the index isn’t always exactly 200 but it’s close.
 Every quarter new companies come in and out of the index based on their market size.
 This helps to ensure that ‘poor performing’ companies that get too small are removed.

-As at August 2019 these are the largest 10 companies in the S&P/ASX 200 index and their relative size in the index.
+As of June 2022, these are the largest 10 companies in the S&P/ASX 200 index and their relative size in the index.

 What sectors are inside the S&P/ASX 200?

 When you invest in the market index you get access to the many different sectors that drive the economy.
 In Australia, financials and resources dominate the share market index.
 However, you also get to invest in a range of other sectors like healthcare, technology, property and utilities.

 If you invest in a global share market index fund you get a better spread of different sectors since technology and healthcare are a much larger part of other country share markets such as the S&P 500, Dow Jones Industrials Index or Nasdaq in the USA.Percentages above may not add up to 100 due to rounding